There is a lot I want to tell you about using money in Rome, and it's not about how to spend it (that part is easy! Food! Wine! Gelato! Shoes!)

 This is especially true of small businesses, little boutiques, mom-and-pop trattorias and small-priced service items like tours, laundry, audio guides etc.

-You may rest assured that large hotels and restaurants will accept credit cards.
+You may rest assured that large hotels, brand name shops, and most restaurants will accept credit cards.

 As I've said above, you should actually avoid bringing your own currency to Rome.
 Plan to use credit cards when possible, and take cash out of ATMs as needed.